• Menu About Connective

 Designer: “We followed best practices for service-based businesses: strong hero image, clear value proposition, social proof, services overview, and CTAs throughout.
 This structure has been proven to convert well.”

-One conversation reveals strategic thinking backed by your specific customer research.
+One conversation reveals thinking backed by your specific customer research.
 The other reveals generic application backed by conventional principles.

 Your evaluation checklist